Fermenting Potatoes and Other Roots

 Wash and peel your potatoes, cut into large chunks, and dry bake for about 45 minutes.

-After they are cooked, place into a bowl with the sea salt and blend well.
-Stab with stab mixer.
-Add in the coconut yogurt.
+After they are cooked, place into a bowl with the sea salt and blend well using a stab mixer (a handheld immersion blender).
+Blend in the coconut yogurt.

 Place the mixture into a large glass jar with lid with room for it to expand.
 Leave in warm place for 1 to 2 days and then place in the refrigerator.